Four-acceleration

 torsion field.

-according to which the scalar potential of the field at some point is the
+according to which scalar potential of a field at some point is arithmetic sum

-arithmetic sum of the scalar potentials of all the available field sources, and
+of scalar potentials of all the available field sources, and vector potential

-determine the field strength and the corresponding solenoidal field vector, and
+corresponding solenoidal field vector, and hence corresponding acceleration of

 proportional to the four-acceleration.

-reduced to the curvature of spacetime and is found through the metric tensor.
+reduced to curvature of spacetime and is found through the metric tensor.
+As a

-As a result, in the absence of other forces, the particle in the gravitational
+result, in the absence of other forces, the particle in the gravitational field

-field moves along the geodesic line, while the four-acceleration of the particle and the four-force are equal
+moves along the geodesic line, while the four-acceleration of the particle and four-force are equal to

-to zero.
-Hence we obtain the geodesic equation as the equation of motion of a
+zero.
+Hence we obtain the geodesic equation as equation of motion of a particle

 theory of gravitation, the gravitational four-acceleration of a particle is